 The Company has no history of earnings and expects that its losses will continue for the foreseeable future.
-The Company currently has only one mineral property, being the Santa María Project.
-There can be no assurance that the Company will be able to acquire additional properties.
-If the Company is unable to acquire additional properties, its entire prospects will rest solely with this one project.
+There can be no assurance that the Company will be able to acquire properties.
 There can be no assurance that the Company will be profitable in the future.
-The Company's operating expenses and capital expenditures may increase in subsequent years as needed consultants, personnel and equipment associated with advancing exploration, development and commercial production of the project and any other properties the Company may acquire are added.
+The Company's operating expenses and capital expenditures may increase in subsequent years as needed consultants, personnel and equipment associated with advancing exploration, development and commercial production of a project and any other properties the Company may acquire are added.
 The amounts and timing of expenditures will depend on the progress of ongoing exploration and development, the results of consultants' analyses and recommendations, the rate at which operating losses are incurred and the Company's acquisition of additional properties and other factors, many of which are beyond the Company's control.
 The Company does not expect to receive revenues from operations in the foreseeable future, if at all.
 The Company expects to incur losses unless and until such time as its projects and any other properties the Company may acquire, enter into commercial production and generate sufficient revenues to fund its continuing operations.
-The development of the projects and any other properties the Company may acquire will require the commitment of substantial resources to conduct the time-consuming exploration and development of properties.
+The development of the projects and any other properties the Company may acquire, enter into commercial production and generate sufficient revenues to fund its continuing operations.
+The development of the projects and any other properties the Company may acquire the time-consuming exploration and development of properties.
 There can be no assurance that the Company will generate any revenues or achieve profitability.
 There can be no assurance that the underlying assumed levels of expenses will prove to be accurate.